 Sometimes employers and their insurance carriers try to minimize or avoid paying the medical treatment and wage loss benefits you are entitled to under workers’ compensation.
 If you have not received fair injury payment, you need to contact a Winston Salem workers’ compensation attorney.
 Send us a message or call (336) 724-2828 to learn how we can assist you.

-EMP is recognized throughout North Carolina as a highly experienced and dedicated firm that provides intelligent, knowledgeable, zealous representation to injured workers.
-We assist you at all stages of your workers’ compensation claims, including hearing and appeals.
+The attorneys at EMP Law help workers recover their full benefits.
+Our law firm is recognized throughout North Carolina as a highly experienced and dedicated firm that provides intelligent, knowledgeable, zealous representation to injured workers.
+We assist you at all stages of your workers’ compensation claims, including hearings and appeals.

 Our clients have won in a variety of cases, including:

 - Recovering Benefits For a Denied Claim

 - Proving an Occupational Disease

 - Workplace Accidents

 Please complete our Workers' Compensation Law Questionnaire.